 Sectarian tensions in Egypt have from time to time resulted in attacks on places of worship.

-Since early 2011, there has been an increase in crime in Egypt, including violent crime such as armed robbery, carjacking, sexual assault, and burglary.
+Since 2011, there has been an increase in crime in Egypt, including violent crime such as armed robbery, carjacking, sexual assault, and burglary.
 Firearms have been used during some crimes.

 Valuables including cash, jewellery and electronic items should not be left unsecured in hotel rooms or unattended in public places.
 Be alert to pickpockets and bag snatchers in tourist areas, particularly after dark.
 Victims of crime should report the incident to the tourist police immediately.
 Failure to do so before you depart Egypt may make it impossible to seek prosecution at a later date.
 The police contact number is 122.